TykTechnologies/tyk-demo/README.md

 # Tyk Demo

 Tyk Demo provides a pre-configured deployment that comes with a wide range of examples that demonstrate Tyk's functionality.
-It uses Docker Compose for speed and simplicity, enabling you to choose you the features you'd like to deploy.
+It uses Docker Compose for speed and simplicity, enabling you to choose the features you'd like to deploy.

 The primary use case for Tyk Demo is to act as a centralised knowledge sharing resource for client-facing technical Tyk staff.
 However, it's also useful to anyone interested in playing with a Tyk installation.